 Opossums feign death as a mechanism to stop predators from attacking them.
 Playing dead is an involuntary reaction to fear.

 I wanted to learn more about opossums and if they have other mechanisms for defending against predators.

 What Are Opossums?

 The opossum is the only marsupial in North America.
 Marsupials are a group of mammals whose young ones are born while only partly developed.

 They carry their young ones in pouches, where they continue to develop for the remainder of the gestation period.

 Opossums are among approximately 100 species from the order Dipelphimorphia.

 Opossums originated from South America and later migrated to North America after the two continents were connected.
 The only species found in North America is the Virginia opossum.

 They can be referred to as possums but should not be confused with Australia’s marsupials.
-Both mammals are small to medium size and have an omnivorous diet.
+Both mammals are small to medium-sized and have an omnivorous diet.
 However, this is where the similarities end.

 The Australian possum belongs to a different order from the North American marsupial.
 Most Americans refer to the opossum as possum, which is the shortened version of the word.

 The opossum is found in parts of the U.S. and Canada.
 They can be located chiefly east of New Mexico and Colorado.

 They have grey fur and a white face.
 This animal also has a long pointed snout, round dark eyes, and a hairless tail.

 People often consider this animal very strange.
 They are misunderstood most of the time, probably because of their unique characteristics.

 Opossums are peaceful creatures and tend to avoid confrontations with other animals.
 They are slow-moving animals, making them vulnerable to predators such as coyotes and foxes.

 Why Do Opossums Play Dead?

 Wild animals have various defense mechanisms, and the opossum is the oddest.
 They play dead to avoid confrontations with predators.
 It is a common thing that opossums do whenever they feel cornered.